9 strategies to help a parent who refuses care

 2. Ask questions more than once — and in different ways

-Ask open-ended questions and give your loved one time to answer, says Care.com Senior Care advisor Mary Stehle, LCSW.
-"You can say, 'Dad, what's it like to take care of Mom 24 hours a day?'"
+Ask open-ended questions and give your loved one time to answer, says Mary Stehle, licensed clinical social worker and Care.com senior care advisor.
+"You can say, 'Dad, what's it like to take care of mom 24 hours a day?'"
 It may take several conversations to discover the reason your mother, a meticulous housekeeper, has fired five aides in a row is simply that they neglected to vacuum under the dining room table.

 3. Validate your loved one's feelings